Tvass5/Cplusplus/README.md

 I did very well with programming the app to calculate the investment overtime based on the initial deposit, monthly investment, rate and the number of years.

 # Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?
 My code fell short at input validation.
-Had I done a better job at input validation, I believe my code would have been less susceptible to invalid user entries, such as negative numbers.
+Had I done a better job at formatting the code for input validation it would have aligned more with the industry standards.

 # Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?
 I had a hard time reducing the code in my main.
 Unfortunately I was not able to overcome this and my main code was not sufficiently minimised.